-• The Applicant successfully uploads its response to ARPA-E eXCHANGE by the deadline stated in the FOA; and
+- The Applicant successfully uploads its response to ARPA-E eXCHANGE by the deadline stated in the FOA; and - The Replies to Reviewer Comments comply with the content and form requirements of Section IV.D of the FOA.

 &lt;sup>16 Please refer to Section VI.B.3-4 of the FOA for guidance on cost share payments and reporting.